 What is Disneybounding?
 Why should Disney fans do it?
-Many times these questions keep fans from giving this easy, fun activity a try, but I’m here to put your mind at ease.
-It’s a lot simpler than it looks, and Disneybounding is a fun way to share your fandom without breaking the bank or wearing a costume all day.
-Find out my best tips for making Disneybounding part of your Disney vacation wardrobe.
+Many times these questions keep fans from giving this easy, fun activity a try.
+But it’s a lot simpler than it looks.
+Disneybounding is a fun way to share your fandom without breaking the bank or wearing a costume all day.
+Find out the best tips for making Disneybounding part of your Disney theme park wardrobe.

 What is Disneybounding?